Dan-my/aawsa-billing-portal/DOCUMENTATION.md

 ## 7. Database & Migrations

--   The application's backend is powered by a Supabase project, which includes a PostgreSQL database, authentication, and auto-generated APIs.
+-   The application's backend can be powered by a Supabase project or a standard PostgreSQL database.
--   Any changes required for the database schema (e.g., adding tables or columns) are provided as SQL script files in the `database_migrations/` folder.
--   As instructed in the `README.md`, these scripts must be run manually in the **SQL Editor** of your Supabase project dashboard to keep your database schema in sync with the application's requirements.
+-   If using Supabase, any schema changes are provided as SQL script files in the `database_migrations/` folder.
+These must be run in the **SQL Editor** of your Supabase project.
+-   If migrating to a self-hosted PostgreSQL database, a complete schema file is provided.

+### 7.1.
+Advantages of Using a Standard PostgreSQL Database

+While Supabase is excellent for rapid development, moving to a self-hosted or standard PostgreSQL instance offers significant advantages for a mature application:

+1.  **Total Control and Flexibility**:
+    *   **Choose Your Hosting**: You can run your database on any cloud provider (AWS, Google Cloud, Azure) or on-premise, free from the constraints of a specific platform.
+    *   **Full Configuration Access**: You gain the ability to perform deep performance tuning by adjusting memory allocation, connection limits, and other advanced settings to perfectly match your application's needs.
+    *   **Unrestricted Extensions**: You can install any PostgreSQL extension you require, not just those approved by a managed service.

+2.  **No Vendor Lock-in**:
+    *   PostgreSQL is a powerful, open-source standard.
+This means your data and database schema are completely portable.
+You can migrate between hosting environments with minimal friction, giving you the freedom to choose the best platform based on cost, performance, or features.

+3.  **Potentially Lower Costs at Scale**:
+    *   Managed platforms like Supabase offer great convenience, but this often comes at a premium.
+By managing your own database instance, you can often achieve a lower cost for the same amount of computing power and storage, especially as your data and traffic grow.

+4.  **Deeper Integration and Customization**:
+    *   A standard database setup allows for deeper integration with your own infrastructure, custom monitoring tools (like Prometheus or Datadog), and specialized backup solutions that may be required for enterprise-level operations.

+In short, migrating to a standard PostgreSQL database is a move towards greater **ownership, control, and long-term scalability**.